Appdynamics/DevNet-Labs/labs/101-02-appd-svm/lab-exercise-05.md

 - See CPU and Memory usage trends at a glance

-You can read more about Server Processes dashboard [here](https://docs.appdynamics.com/display/latest/Server+Process+Metrics)
+You can read more about the Server Processes dashboard [here](https://docs.appdynamics.com/display/latest/Server+Process+Metrics)

 ![SVM Dash 4](./assets/images/05-svm-dashboard-04.png)